novoalab/Best_Practices_dRNAseq_analysis/README.md

 #example 2: ./mapping_analysis_comparison.sh -i example_data/ -o output/ -r example_data/reference.fasta -n "graphmap,minimap2" -m "A" -t "my_title" -k 0.1 -z 0.8
 ```
 If -m ${base} option is included, extra filtered .csv files will be created containing the mismatch information for the 5-mers that only contain the given base in its central position.
 This script will automatically return boxplots about the mismatch frequencies per base-caller and per bases, levelplots, and ternary plots by base-caller.

 If further tune of parameters is desired, the next command line can be executed:

 ```
 Rscript scripts/mismatch.R -i ${INPUT_DIR} -e -n ${NAMES} ${MORE_OPTIONAL_PARAMETERS}
-#Where ${INPUT_DIR} contains .STATS and .mimatch files (output from ./mapping_analysis_comparison.sh) and ${NAMES} would contain the base-caller names separeted by commas
+#Where ${INPUT_DIR} contains .STATS and .mismatch files (output from ./mapping_analysis_comparison.sh) and ${NAMES} would contain the base-caller names separeted by commas
 optional arguments:
 	-m ${BASE}, --modification ${BASE}
 		modified base [A, C, G, T] for considering 5-mers with m in its central position and allowing the computation of the mismatch pattern and the ternary diagrams.